ashlynn-ward/100daysofcode/dailyLog.md

 Day 25 - June 3, 2025
     Topics covered - reading and writing csv files, and the pandas library Today, I learned what a csv file is.
 I was also introduced to the pandas library, which seems very useful for analyzing data.
-I have not yet read much of the documentation, but I did play aroudn with some methods in it, such as accessing different rows and columns, finding the max and mean of a column, and creating new csv files in a program.
+I have not yet read much of the documentation, but I did play around with some methods in it, such as accessing different rows and columns, finding the max and mean of a column, and creating new csv files in a program.
     Project completed - US States Game: this program is a guessing game.
 A blank map of the US states is given, and the user must enter states they know.
 When a state is correctly inputted, it is labelled on the map.
 At the end, all of the states that the user did not get are saved in a csv file.
     Note - I am having trouble opening files in my programs (like text, csv, and images).
 Whenever I work on a project, I store the file at the same level as the main.py for easy access and to keep my workspace organized, but I keep getting errors that the file does not exit.
 I need to do more research about how to solve this problem.